Join CSM

 A bond is a property of a Node Operator, not a validator.
 Bond is stored in the form of stETH.
 Node Operators can submit bond tokens in ETH, stETH, and wstETH.
 Provided ETH is staked, and wstETH is unwrapped during submission to ensure stETH is the only form of a bond.

-The total amount of the bond required depends on the total number of Node Operator's validators and has the form of a curve (see getBondAmountByKeysCount(keysCount)
+The amount of the bond required for each validator key to be uploaded and operated depends on the total number of Node Operator's validators and has the form of a curve.

-Existing Node Operators can top-up bond without uploading deposit data to compensate for the penalties or to have bond funds uploaded upfront.
+Existing Node Operators can top-up bond without uploading deposit data to compensate for the penalties or to have bond tokens uploaded upfront.

 The term "unbonded" is introduced to refer to the validators for which the bond does not fully cover this validator.
 Taking into account the approach when the bond is common for all Node Operator's validators, unbonded validators can be determined in a way illustrated below.
 In the example, validator N+1 is unbonded.